ChainAgnostic/CAIPs/CAIPs/caip-25.md

 - When user disapproves accepting calls with the request notifications
   - code = 5002
   - message = "User disapproved requested notifications"
-- When provider evaluates requested chains to not be supported
+- When provider evaluates networks requested by chainId as not supported
   - code = 5100
-  - message = "Requested chains are not supported"
+  - message = "Requested networks are not supported"
 - When provider evaluates requested methods to not be supported
   - code = 5101
   - message = "Requested methods are not supported"